aLdrako/task-management-system/README.md

 Team with a name Suicide Squad was created.
 Board ToDos has been created in team Hackers!
 Board Goals has been created in team Suicide Squad!
-ToDos's activity:
+ToDos's board activity:
-[25-December-2022 11:47:13] Board was created.
+[25-December-2022 14:25:24] Board was created.

 Task Glitching inteface has been created in board ToDos!
+Task Fatal issue has been created in board ToDos!
 Task Serious issue has been created in board ToDos!
-Task Critical error has been created in board ToDos!
+Task Another story has been created in board Goals!
 Task Funny story has been created in board ToDos!
-Task Another story has been created in board ToDos!
+Task Third story has been created in board ToDos!
+Task Great job here has been created in board ToDos!
+Task Doing good has been created in board Goals!
-Task Good job here has been created in board Goals!
+Task An Impressive job has been created in board Goals!
 Steps to reproduce added to Bug with ID 1
 Provided task with ID 4 does not belong to Bug category!
 Steps to reproduce added to Bug with ID 2